Nursing, University of Nebraska Medical Center College of Nursing, Kearney Division

 The College of Nursing offers an advanced placement program for registered nurses leading to a bachelor of science in nursing.
-Interested RNs should contact the Student Services Advisor, West Center 267W, UNK, for details.
+Interested RNs should contact the Student Services Advisor, Health Sciences Education Complex, for details.

 As a provider of health care, the baccalaureate generalist integrates scientific, conceptual and nursing practice competencies from the domains of knowing, relating and developing that are common to nursing and human experience.